ThallesRg/Wordpress/README.md

 # Wordpress
-Everything I created using Worpress
+List of everything I've ever created using wordpress: